 Installing a vapor barrier, sump pump system, and dehumidifier system are the best items to utilize to minimize excessive moisture and water in a crawlspace.
 On top of these item being installed within the crawlspace, adding necessary draining around the perimeter of the home will minimize the amount of water that can enter into a crawlspace.

-Water and moisture beneath your home in the crawlspace is bad.
-It can lead to mold and poor breathing environment as the air from the crawlspace makes it way up into your home and through your vents.
+Water and moisture beneath your home in the crawlspace are bad.
+It can lead to mold and a poor breathing environment as the air from the crawlspace makes its way up into your home and through your vents.
 Moisture also has a way of deteriorating concrete at a faster rate when it is introduced or in constant contact with it.
 Efflorescence is a bi-product of water being in contact with the concrete for a prolonged period of time.
 This is the white flaky dust that occurs on the concrete when it has dried out to a certain level.